pionl/laravel-lelastico/readme.md

             --only="only", handle only given index
             --f, will delete the index and data.
-Will new index with mappings --d, will delete the index and data
+Will new index with mappings --d, will delete the index and data --skip-settings-update, when upadting, the index is closed / opened due the settings update.
+You can skip it by provided this option.
     ```

 ## TODO